 Understanding Opportunities for Distressed Real Estate in 2020

-This article is based on my podcast conversation with Gregory Freedman of BH3 that you can find here.
+This article is based on my podcast conversation with Gregory Freedman of BH3.

 Many commercial real estate experts had predicted a slowdown in 2020, but none could have anticipated a total economic shutdown.
 From coast to coast, economies are reeling in the wake of the coronavirus crisis.
 States are gradually beginning to open again, but questions abound as to the lingering impacts on commercial real estate.